BeyondATC/BeyondATC_Wiki/docs/knowledge-base/atis.md

 It’s important to remember that **runways are not part of a formal flight plan (OFP) in real-world operations**.
 They are assigned tactically by ATC based on current conditions.
 In both real life and BeyondATC, **the controller always has the final say**, and pilots are expected to follow those instructions even if they differ from what was pre-planned.

+### ➤ **Real-world ATIS and active runways**

+Real ATIS is controlled by live human ATC, which may:
+- Override standard procedures
+- Anticipate wind shifts
+- Close runways temporarily
+- Sequence based on real-time traffic conditions

+BeyondATC can’t mirror these real-time decisions.
+It uses a fixed set of community-defined SOP rules that simulate realistic usage patterns, but don’t adapt dynamically to all real-world changes.

 ---

 ## ⚠️ Current limitations